Arrun21/wad2_coursework2/README.md

 <h3>Main Menu</h3>
 <p>This page displays all the relevant dish name,description,ingredients,allergy and price in a grid format.</p>
 <h3>Contact Us</h3>
-<p>This page displays information that allows users to contact the restaurant and opening times, as well as a interactive map that provides the location of the restaurant.</p>
+<p>This page displays information that allows users to contact the restaurant and view opening times, as well as a interactive map that provides the location of the restaurant.</p>
 <h3>Register</h3>
-<p>This page allows staff to create new users that will then be authorised to access the staff function.</p>
+<p>This page allows staff to create new users,they will then be authorised to access the staff function.</p>
 <h3>Log In</h3>
-<p>This pagea allows staff to log in to their account then it grants them staff authorisation.</p>
+<p>This page allows staff to log in to their account then it grants them staff authorisation.</p>
 <h3>Staff Home</h3>
-<p>This page displays all the dishes with edit and delete function next to each dish,a search bar is also provided to allow staff to easily search for a specific dish this makes the process of editing and deleting dishes much faster for the staff.This page also provides a add button next to the search bar that allows staff to add new dishes.Nav bar that allows staff to return to staffhome,create new user or logout.</p>
+<p>This page displays all the dishes with edit and delete function next to each dish,a search bar is also provided to allow staff to easily search for a specific dish this makes the process of editing and deleting dishes much faster for the staff.This page also provides a add button next to the search bar that allows staff to add new dishes.As well as a Nav bar that allows staff to return to staffhome,create new user or logout.</p>
 <h3>Staff Add</h3>
 <p>This feature allows staff to enter new details for a dish that is going to be added into either the lunch or main menu.</p>
 <h3>Staff Edit</h3>